Sai-sys-cmd/Dark-Operating-System/README.md

 # DarkOS - Building an OS on My Own

 DarkOS is a simple 64-bit operating system that I built from scratch.
-This project was a deep dive into low-level programming, covering everything from bootloading to kernel development.
+This project was an intensive study into low-level programming, covering everything from bootloading to kernel development.

 ## Preview